Adroiti/docs-for-code-review-tools/RuboCop/Lint-UriRegexp.md

-Pattern: Lint/UriRegexp
+Pattern: Use of `URI.regexp`

 Issue: -

 ## Description

 This cop identifies places where `URI.regexp` is obsolete and should not be used.
 Instead, use `URI::DEFAULT_PARSER.make_regexp`.

 ### Example